Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Mapping to a static model

-It is non-trivial to take the thermodynamic limit since we have to consider the hybridization with infinitely many levels.
-To clarify this, we introduce the ``magnetic density of states" (MDOS), defined as $\sum_{i}M_{i}^{z}\delta(E_{i}-E)$, which enables us to capture the behavior of the Zeeman splitting for the entire many-body states.
-MDOS for various values of $\Omega$ calculated with diagonalization of the irreducible Floquet Hamiltonian is shown in Fig.~\ref{fig:Floquet}(c) for $N=8$ and $A/J=0.1$, where it is normalized by $2^{N}$.
-MDOS, which is zero at $\Omega=0$ due to the $S_{\rm tot}^{z}=\pm j$ degeneracy, is seen to develop positive (negative) peaks, which move to low (high) energies with $\Omega$.
-When the positive peak overlaps with the GS, the hybridization becomes most prominent, and thus, leads to the resonance-like behavior.
-The Floquet theory is so powerful that one can reproduce the iTEBD result of the time evolution of $M^{z}$.
-Figure ~\ref{fig:Floquet}(d) plots $M^{z}$ against $\Omega$ at various times calculated by combining the Floquet theory and the exact diagonalization for $N=8$~\cite{Suppl}.
-We can see that the result agrees well with the previous one (Fig.~\ref{fig:Mz_dep}(b)).
-The peak is located around $\Omega/J\sim 1.9$, and the deviation from the iTEBD result (peaked around $\Omega/J\sim 1.4$) is attributed to a finite-size effect.
+In the present case, the thermodynamic limit is nontrivial since we have to consider the hybridization with infinitely many levels.
+To clarify this, let us introduce the ``magnetic density of states'' (MDOS), defined as $\sum_{i}M_{i}^{z}\delta(E_{i}-E)$, which enables us to capture the behavior of the Zeeman splitting for the entire many-body states.
+MDOS, normalized by $2^{N}$ ($N$ is the number of spins), for various values of $\Omega$ is calculated with diagonalization of the effective Hamiltonian~(\ref{eq:EffectiveHamiltonian}).
+The result for $A/J=0.1$ and $N=8$ is displayed in Fig.~\ref{fig:MDOS}(a).
+While MDOS is zero at $\Omega=0$ due to the $S_{\rm tot}^{z}=\pm j$ degeneracy, it develops positive (negative) peaks on the $E<0$ $(E>0)$ side, which move to low (high) energies with increasing $\Omega$.
+When the energy of the positive peak overlaps with that of the GS ($E\sim -1.2NJ$), the hybridization becomes most prominent and thus leads to the resonancelike behavior.
+Figure ~\ref{fig:MDOS}(b) plots $M^{z}$ against $\Omega$ at various times calculated by combining the Floquet theory and the exact diagonalization for $N=8$ (Appendix~\ref{sec:Floquet}).
+We can see that the result agrees well with the iTEBD result [Fig.~\ref{fig:Mz_dep}(b)].
+The peak is located around $\Omega/J\simeq 1.9$, which is close to the peak around $\Omega/J\simeq 1.4$ in the iTEBD result.
+A slight deviation can be attributed to a finite-size effect.
+We can compare the $\Omega$ dependence of $M^{z}$ at $t/J^{-1}=3.6$ calculated by exact diagonalization for finite size systems $N=4,6,8$ with the iTEBD result for an infinite system in Fig.~\ref{fig:FiniteSize}(a).
+As we increase $N$, the exact diagonalization result approaches that of iTEBD qualitatively.
+However, a deviation is seen when we use a naive linear extrapolation in the limit of $N\to\infty$ [Fig.~\ref{fig:FiniteSize}(b)].

+Finally in this section, we note that the emerged magnetization represents not a quantum phase transition but a dynamical phase transition.
+Due to the sudden onset of the laser (an ``ac quench''), the state becomes highly excited.
+Since the present unitary time evolution described by the static effective model keeps the energy unchanged, the system after the quench does not decay to the GS.
+Let us display the induced $M^{z}$ for small $A$ and $\Omega$ in Fig.~\ref{fig:Gap}.
+We can see that the induced $M^{z}$ grows as $(A/J)^{2}$, while in the effective model~(\ref{eq:EffectiveHamiltonian}) the transition does not occur when the size of the effective field $\sqrt{(2A)^{2}+\Omega^{2}}/J$ is smaller than the Haldane gap $\Delta/J\sim 0.26$.
+The result implies that the magnetization induction is a dynamical phase transition and not a static quantum phase transition at the absolute zero $T$.